spurtcms/auth/README.md

 # Generates a token

-This creates a JWT with some claims(e.g.,user information,expiration time) and signs it with a secret key
+This CreateToken() creates a JWT with some claims(e.g.,user information,expiration time) and signs it with a secret key

 ```bash
 func (auth *Auth) CreateToken() (string, error) {